JLZ22/pluuhh/README.md

 ## Notes

 1. you must have a `.env` file with the `DISCORD_TOKEN` variable set to your bot's token
+2. This bot will only work if the message is sent in a channel whose name matches the following RegEx: `plu+h+`.

 ## Invite the bot to your server